-Golden (or Yellow) Delicious Apples
+3. Golden (or Yellow) Delicious

 Best enjoyed: Raw, juiced, or in salads.

-Granny Smith Apples
+5. Granny Smith Apples

-Where it’s grown: Originally cultivated in Australia, it’s harvested stateside below the Mason-Dixon Line, and is available year-round.
+Where it’s grown: Originally cultivated in Australia, it’s harvested stateside below the Mason-Dixon Line, and is available year round.

-Apple snobs can’t gush enough about how this variety was discovered — as opposed to bred — in New Zealand.
+Braeburn apples were discovered — as opposed to bred — in New Zealand.
 Its probable parents are the Lady Hamilton and Granny Smith.

 Best enjoyed: Raw, but it’s also known to juice very little during baking.

-Pink Lady Apples
+8. Pink Lady Apples